data-hunters/tiktok-analyzer/README.md

 # TikTok Analyzer
-It was created to show how you can crawl videos from TikTok and convert speech (coming from video) to text.
+This project was created to show how you can crawl videos from TikTok and convert speech (coming from video) to text.

 Used libraries:
 * [https://github.com/Russell-Newton/TikTokPy](TikTokPy)